sbui-phunware/IOS-Sample/README.md

 #  HapticBeats with Phunware Ads

 Can we create a cool experience by combining haptic feedback with the beats of a song?
-See Banner ads in the Bottom Footer
+- See Banner ads in the Bottom Footer
-When select Song Interstitial ads will appear
+- When Song is selected Interstitial ads will appear

 ## Requirements